DangerousDarlow/SpringBootWebDemo/README.md

 # Spring Boot Web Demo

-This project has been created to demonstrate using spring boot to create an application with a REST API.
+This project has been created to demonstrate using Spring Boot to create an application with a web API.
 The starting point was the spring initializr website https://start.spring.io where the following options were selected
  * Gradle Project
  * Kotlin
  * Spring Boot version: 2